We’re offering both in-person and online assessment writing workshops in summer of 2022. Please fill out this interest

 BioMolViz has been working for several years developing resources to improve the pedagogy of molecular visualization.
 The ultimate goal is to provide all biochemistry and molecular biology (BMB) educators with learning goals, objectives, along with assessments tools and activities to teach biomolecular visualization.
 These resources would be available through web pages accessible to BMB instructors.
 To date, we have outlined learning goals and objectives for twelve overarching themes encompassing biomolecular visual literacy through the BioMolViz Framework.

-We invite members of the biomolecular education community to participate in three-day online workshops (4–5 hr/day), working in groups, to develop biomolecular visualization assessments, which will be made available to interested instructors through an online repository.
-Each workshop will feature a keynote speaker, an optional networking event, and a $250 stipend for participation and contributing to the repository.
-Participation in the full event, and completion of a peer-reviewed assessment is required to be eligible for the stipend.
-Additional funding is available for interested participants to continue to work with BioMolViz to write, revise, and validate assessments beyond the workshop.
+We invite members of the biomolecular education community to participate in three-day workshops, where you will work in teams to develop biomolecular visualization assessments.
+These assessments will be made available to interested instructors through an online repository.
+Each workshop features a keynote speaker and networking events.
+Additional funding is available for interested participants to continue to work with BioMolViz to write, revise, and validate assessments beyond the workshop in online working groups.

 Workshop Format Overview

 A short pre-workshop activity will familiarize participants with the BioMolViz Framework (https://biomolviz.org/framework), and then Day 1 will begin with a discussion of the Framework and assessment language.
-Participants will move into breakout rooms where teams will revise and discuss assessments of several learning objectives.
-Day 2 will be focused on writing new assessments for our repository with your team.
+Participants will move into teams to revise and discuss assessments pertaining to several learning objectives.
+Days 2 and 3 will be focused on writing new assessments for our repository with your team.